 This course allows the student to investigate a topic of particular interest in mathematics or computer science.
-The student will have the opportunity to present a written and oral report on her topic.
+The student will have the opportunity to present a written and oral report on the student's topic.
 Offered every year.
 Quantitative GEP requirement.
 Capstone.